-\subsection{Dataset Characteristics}
+\subsection{Dataset characteristics}

 Dataset characteristics are shown in Table~\ref{tab:datasets}.
 This table extends Table~\ref{tab:datasets-selected} in the main text.
 It can be seen that the typically used homophily measures~--- $h_{edge}$ and $h_{node}$~--- often overestimate homophily levels, since they do not take into account the number of classes and class size balance.
 This is particularly noticeable for datasets with two classes.
 If fact, according to these measures all binary classification datasets in our table are homophilous.
-In contrast, $h_{adj}$ corrects for the expected number of edges between classes and shows that most of the considered binary classification datasets (\texttt{github} and \texttt{twitter-hate} being the exceptions) are actually heterophilous.
+In contrast, $h_{adj}$ corrects for the expected number of edges between classes and shows that most of the considered binary classification datasets are actually heterophilous (\texttt{github} and \texttt{twitter-hate} being the exceptions).

 As for label informativeness, it can be seen that on real heterophilous datasets it is typically very low (with the exception of \texttt{roman-empire} dataset).
 This is in contrast to synthetic datasets used for experiments in~\cite{luan2021heterophily, ma2021homophily}, which sometimes exhibit a combination of low homophily and high label informativeness.
 High label informativeness of these datasets leads to strong GNN performance on them despite low homophily levels.